Elektrobit/crinit/README.md

   implemented, this is parsed but does nothing.
 Default: `YES`
 - **SHUTDOWN_GRACE_PERIOD_US** -- The amount of microseconds to wait between `SIGTERM` and `SIGKILL` on shutdown/reboot.
                                   Default: 100000
+- **USE_SYSLOG** -- If syslog should be used for output if it is available.
+If set to `YES`, Crinit will switch to syslog for output as soon as a task file `PROVIDES` the `syslog` feature.
+Ideally this should be a task file loading a syslog server such as syslogd or elosd.
+Default: `NO`
 - **SIG** -- The signature of this file.
 Currently unimplemented and can be left empty.

 ### Example Task Configuration